jdiehl/brackets-less-autocompile/README.md

 * Thanks to [Dimitar S.](https://github.com/deemeetar) for allowing users to specify a custom output path.
 * Thanks to [FezVrasta](https://github.com/FezVrasta) for tweaking the less compiler settings.
 * Thanks to [Kenneth Ruddick](https://github.com/KenRud) for the compile.json configuration addition.
+* Thanks to [Florian Fida](https://github.com/piccaso) for kicking off autoprefixer and cleancss support.

 ### License
 The MIT License (MIT)